allfed/cascading-financial-failure/README.md

 Examples on how to use the model are in the [./scripts/](./scripts/) folder.

+All the data used for the model is publically available and the sources are listed in the [./data/README.md](./data/README.md) file.

 To reproduce the results from the paper, activate the appropriate Python environment (see previous section) and run (in this, i.e., root, directory):
 ```bash
 python ./scripts/generate_plots.py